chrislevn/MindYourNeck/README.md

 ### 4. Levels
 - Get to know your posture's current level based on how much time you used your phone correctly

-## Update:
-This project is under construction for version 2.0 which has better posture detection through AI.
-Stay tuned!

 ## Instruction:
 See the code in the "Mind Your Neck" folder (files with .swift - for example, Dashview.swift)